TIRITIRI MATANGI ISLAND – “all creatures great and small”

 Initially, I was on the island for 4 days to photograph and write, when Cyclone Cook blew in.
 I became stormed in with 4 others and marooned for 2 extra days.
 This gave me more time to write, ask questions and listen more intently to the wonders of nature.
 Thanx Doc, 360 Discovery, and Cyclone Cook.

 The extra time brought to my attention the value of an overnight stay and the beauty of solitude.
 I talk with God about His wonders which is one of the greatest marvels of my relationship with the great I Am.

 This was my second visit to photograph the bird and plant life.
-My mission, to complete my book and gift series, “The Joys of Tiritiri Matangi Island – All creatures great and small.”
+My mission, is to complete my book and gift series, “The Joys of Tiritiri Matangi Island – All creatures great and small.”

 My main goal was a night shoot of Little Blue Penguins, the Light House, Little Spotted Kiwi, and the tree Weta.
 I was disappointed not to see any Little Spotted Kiwi, but thanks to Paul and Masaki, the weta spotters, I was able to photograph my first large Tree Weta.
 Another thrilling experience was the nighttime appointment with Little Blue Penguins.